StephanErb/engineering-notes/content/SoftwareEngineering.md

 as put by @dmontauk:

 * Most engineering time is spend debugging
-* Mot time spend debugging is looking for information
+* Most time spend debugging is looking for information
-* Most time looking for information is spend due to unfamilarity with the code/system
+* Most time looking for information is spend due to unfamilarity with the code or system

 If put into a broader context we can deduce:

  * Engineers spend lot of time debugging because they don't understand their systems
  * Understanding is killed by complexity
  * More code (often) means more complexity
- * We therefore have to achive more with less (code)
+ * We therefore have to achive more (business impact) with less (code)
  * The end-to-end argument as explained below can help to achieve this

 See https://www.youtube.com/watch?v=pee-e01DiyI for more details.

+In addition, we must get better at:

+* focus only on the truly important requirments
+* better teach engineers about the system they work with
+* invest into better observability

 ## Simplicity